-- which employees, directors and consultants will be granted awards; - the number of shares subject to each award; - the vesting provisions of each award; - the termination or cancellation provisions applicable to awards; and - all other terms and conditions upon which each award may be granted in accordance with the 2006 Plan.
+- which employees, directors and consultants will be granted awards; - the number of shares subject to each award; - the vesting provisions of each award; - · the termination or cancellation provisions applicable to awards; and all other terms and conditions upon which each award may be granted in accordance with the 2006 Plan.

 In addition, the Compensation Committee may, in its discretion, amend any term or condition of an outstanding award provided (i) such term or condition as amended is permitted by the 2006 Plan, and (ii) any such amendment shall be made only with the consent of the participant to whom such award was made, if the amendment is adverse to the participant.
+Except in the case of death, disability, retirement or "change of control" (as defined in the 2006 Plan), outstanding awards under the 2006 Plan may not be amended in a manner that would accelerate their vesting.